micro-lc/micro-lc/packages/documentation/docs/components/mlc-layout.md

 <h3 id="head"><code>Head</code></h3>

-Information used by micro-lc to manipulate the head of the document.
+Information used by <micro-lc></micro-lc> to manipulate the head of the document.

 |   Property   |        Type         | Default | Description         |
 |:------------:|:-------------------:|:-------:|---------------------|